 A Proof of the Pythagorean Theorem

-Information about the video A Proof of the Pythagorean Theorem
+Basics on the topic A Proof of the Pythagorean Theorem

 After this lesson you will be able to prove the Pythagorean Theorem using a “square within a square”.